stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 4. `signal_meta_disagreement`

-   * Definition: a signal measuring disagreement between multiple evaluators or oversight modules on the same high risk tasks.
+   * Definition: a signal measuring disagreement between multiple evaluators or oversight modules on the same high risk tasks, for example a divergence metric over their judgments.
    * Purpose: trigger escalation and reallocation of oversight resources when there is no clear consensus on safety relevant judgments.

 ### 7.2 Architectural patterns